Once Upon a Bear-y Tale: The Story of Knott’s Berry Farm’s Californian Classic and Its Return to the Fair

 Become a Member at the Silver, Gold, or Platinum level to unlock.

-The ride beautifully redressed the vast, cold Iron Reef show space, benefitting greatly from the Bear-y Tales’ moonlit forest aesthetic.
+The ride beautifully redressed the vast, cold, and bland Iron Reef show space, benefitting greatly from the Bear-y Tales’ moonlit forest aesthetic.
 Trees cover the “seams” between screens, and the contents of any two screens become one continuous environment.
 Weeping willow branches lower the room’s ceiling and sound level, making Return to the Fair feel warm and personal; blacklight returns a whimsical storybook aesthetic to the attraction.

 Image: Cedar Fair